 New techniques like credential stuffing allow hackers or bots to take advantage of stolen data en masse to force their way into customer accounts with code that draws from usernames and passwords that are likely reused on multiple sites.
 Once a point of entry has been compromised, hackers essentially take over the user’s online identity and can commit fraud or theft in the user’s name.

-Secure Password Tip: The best password is a passphrase with 64 characters.
+Secure Passwords Tip: The best password is a passphrase with 15 characters.
 Passphrases can be easier for people to remember and they only need to be changed if/when it is breached.
-Also, people can save the passphrase in their keychain, so they don't need to type it in every time.
+Also, people can save the passphrase in their keychain, so they don’t need to type it in every time.

 With e-commerce and online shopping ever on the rise, retailers collect a huge amount of Personally Identifiable Information (PII) and credit card details from every transaction.
 This abundance of data attracts malicious actors to partake in skimming, a serious threat to retailers with harmful consequences.